A Good Day, Today and Everyday

 - Psalm 118:24

-A great many days have passed, time almost beyond imagination, bringing us to this day, and yet it is still a day of creation.
-With the power of God's goodness - God's energy, we are able to create a good day for ourselves and others.
-Being kind and forgiving, we cheerfully increase the goodness in the world.
-Helping and giving, we increase the peace, for every day is a new day, every moment a new moment, and we will see "many good days" when we "do good; seek peace and pursue it."
-When we seek peace, we become closer to God and God's love, because peace is God's way.
-And love is God's way.
+The passage of a great many days, time almost beyond imagination, has brought us to this day, yet it is still a day of creation.
+With the power of God's goodness and God's energy, we can create good days for ourselves and others.
+Being kind and forgiving, we cheerfully increase the goodness in the world, continuing the creation of what God says is good.
+We know that it is good because we too can see it, and we can feel it.
+Helping and giving, caring and understanding, we increase the peace, for every day is a new day, every moment a new moment, and we will see "...many good days" when we "...do good; seek peace and pursue it."
+When we seek peace, we become closer to God and God's love, because peace and love is God's way.

 Today is the day of God's peace, and now is the moment of God's love.
 It is good.
 We create good days whenever we do anything that brings peace to any situation, large or small, increasing the peace in the world, bit by bit.
 We can create peace and we can increase it.
 We can begin today.